AscendingPassage.com HOME PAGE.

 washed for nearly four years by the inundation, have already taken on

-at the base that sad blackish colour which may be seen on the old
+at the base that sad blackish color which may be seen on old

 Venetian palaces.

 Halt and silence.
 It is dark and cold.
-The oars no longer move, and we
+The oars no longer move, the boatman's song has ceased and we

 hear only the sighing of the wind and the lapping of the water against

-the columns and the bas-reliefs--and then suddenly there comes the
+the columns and the bas-reliefs.
+Suddenly there comes the

 noise of a heavy body falling, followed by endless eddies.
 A great